 - Place ECG Adhesives as instructed by a Trained Operator specialized in ECG monitoring and diagnosis.

 - Ensure that the User’s skin is dry, clean, and free of excessive hair.
-Do not use solvents to clean the skin prior to application of the ECG Adhesive as trapped solvent may cause abnormal skin reactions.
+Do not use solvents or abrasive materials to clean the skin prior to application of the ECG Adhesive as that may lead to skin irritation.